kinawy/uphoria-client/README.md

 Run `npm start` in uphoria_client to access your frontend.<br>

  # About the project
- As a team we wanted to create something that would be fun and safe.
+This app was created for creative individuals who want to share videos without giving their private data away.
+As a team, we wanted to connect users without using them for our own gain.
+Uphoria is about sharing what makes you happy and creating positive feeds.

  ### Erd & Wireframe